Henrique-Peixoto/typescript-the-net-ninja/README.md

 ```
 on the terminal, every TS file that is in the <i>src</i> folder will be compiled as a JS file in the <i>public</i> folder.

 But there is still something going wrong.
-If you create a TS file outside of the <i>src</i> folder and type the command <i>tsc</i> on the terminal, you will see the following error message on the terminal
+If you create a TS file outside of the <i>src</i> folder, in this case the <i>app.ts</i> file, and type the command <i>tsc</i> on the terminal, you will see the following error message on the terminal
 ```bash
 henri@LAPTOP-VFSIPJDF MINGW64 ~/programacao/the-net-ninja/typescript-the-net-ninja (lesson-6)
 $ tsc